ebenzotoo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execute permission
+script that adds execution permission to the owner